 Jam – half as much sugar as you have quince, in weight.

 Quince puree will be a great side dish to pair with your meals.

-Beauty tip – Quince seeds are very often used in cosmetology, because they contain oil and mucilage, which are plant substances that swell when set in contact with water, and take on a viscous texture.
+Quince Beauty tip – Quince seeds are very often used in cosmetology, because they contain oil and mucilage.
+These are plant substances that swell when set in contact with water, and take on a viscous texture.

 Chapped lips and skin – Mash a handful of quince seeds in half a glass of lukewarm water.
 Apply to chapped skin and lips.

 Eye fatigue – apply slices of quince.
 They will act as anti-inflammatory compresses.

 Anti-wrinkles – Mash quince seeds in water (3.5 oz (100 g) for 10 fl oz (30 cl) water).
 Apply mixture on skin for a while, then rinse off.